 - Before you can select your desired chart, you must first select your data in the Add Chart Data form that appears.

-- On the left side of the form, select the sheet that contains the table that you want to chart, then select the range of cells on the right side.
+- On the left side of the form, select the sheet or report that contains the table that you want to chart, then select the range of cells on the right side.

 - Once you have your data selected, click OK.

 TIP: If you need to change your data range later, edit the widget and click Edit Data to reselect the data range.

 Once you’ve selected your data, you’ll select your desired chart type and formatting.
 See the Select Your Chart Type section below for details.

 Now that you’ve chosen the data that you want to chart, it’s time to select a chart that visually represents the story of your data.
 Smartsheet automatically suggests a chart type based on how the data in your range is formatted.
 You can select a different chart type on the right side of the Edit Chart Widget form.